ningyu1991/InclusiveGAN/README.md

   --eval_labels test_model
   ```
   where
-  - `reference_dir`: The directory containing reference real images in png.
+  - `reference_dir`: The directory containing reference real images in png. **For original CelebA aligned images, they need to be center-cropped at (x,y) = (89,121) with size 128x128 in advance.**
+  - `eval_dirs`: The directory(ies) containing generated images in png for precision and recall calculation.
+It allows multiple inputs, each corresponding to one source of generation.
+  - `eval_labels`: The label(s) of the source(s) of generation.